Aso oke: Formal wear

 Yorubas around the world wear aso oke fabric for special occasions, including holidays, weddings, funerals and chieftain title ceremonies.
 All followers of the Yoruba religion also wear aso oke fabrics and hats.
+Aso oke, specifically the etu type is used in the Egungun masquerade.
+The represented cloth is worn closest to the masker's skin, it has a similar resemblance to a shroud in which the deceased are wrapped in.